Economics (Ph.D.)

 Fields of Concentration

 Students must complete the requirements for one major field and one minor field.
-A student designates their major field no later than at the beginning of the third year of study and must have departmental approval to change the major field thereafter.
+A student designates their major field no later than the beginning of the third year of study and must have departmental approval to change the major field thereafter.

 Environmental Economics